mihailfox/proxmox-openapi/docs/npm-release.md

-# npm Package Release Checklist
+# npm Package Release

 Follow these steps when publishing `@mihailfox/proxmox-openapi` to GitHub Packages.
+The GitHub Release workflow (`.github/workflows/release.yml`) runs on a “published” release and handles both npm and artifact publication.

 1. **Pre-release validation**
    - Run `npm run automation:pipeline -- --mode=full --report var/automation-summary.json`.
    - Ensure `npm run openapi:validate` passes.
    - Update the changelog and documentation for the upcoming version.
+   - Ensure the top “Unreleased” section in `CHANGELOG.md` accurately summarizes user‑visible changes (it becomes the release body).

 2. **Versioning & tagging**
    - Bump the package version in `packages/proxmox-openapi/package.json`.